reboot0-de/se-tools/jsdoc/tutorials/ChatMessage.md

 else if(stats.capsPercentage  > 0.75) { console.log("Stop spamming caps");   }
 ```

-These are just helper functions for a pretty strict moderation.
+These are just helpers for a pretty strict moderation.
 Be careful with this, since this can easily flag legit messages.

 # Message Deletion
 When building your own chat-widget, you'll probably come across the problem of removing messages, that were deleted in your chat, from your screen.